TechnoAyanOfficial/py_telegram_welcome_bot/README.md

 Usage
 -----

-Replace <TOKEN> with your token from the BotFather bot.
+Replace "TOKEN" with your token from the BotFather bot.